row56/headlinecontext/README.md

 - **data/**: Contains datasets
 - **notebooks/**: Contains preprocessing, exploration and baseline scripts
+- **related papers/**: Contains research papers that were identified as being relevant for this work
 - **reports/**: Contains the reports for my class INFO 259

 ## Getting Started